Fermion-parity qubit in a proximitized double quantum dot: Parameter noise

 Magnetic field fluctuations perpendicular to the spin-orbit direction induce transitions between the two spin sectors.
 Choosing one of the spin sectors as the computational space, these fluctuations would take the qubit out of the computational space.
 This can be avoided by applying an external Zeeman field $B_z^{\text{ext}}$.
 Ideally, this Zeeman field should be aligned with the spin-orbit direction $\vec{n}$ to avoid spin-flipping processes from the spin-orbit coupling.
-Then, fluctuations in the orthogonal directions enter only to second order,
+Then, field fluctuations in the orthogonal directions $\delta B_\perp$ enter only to second order,

-and similarly for $B_y$.
-This dephasing contribution decreases quadratically with the applied magnetic field and requires spin-orbit coupling, as expressed by the proportionality $\sin^2 \theta$ to the spin-orbit angle $\theta$.
-Also here, the perpendicular fluctuations do not contribute to the relaxation rate in Fermi's golden rule, $\Gamma_{\text{rel}}^{B_x} = 0$.
+This dephasing contribution decreases quadratically with the applied magnetic field and requires spin-orbit coupling, as expressed by the proportionality $\sin^2(\theta)$ to the spin-orbit angle $\theta$.
+Also here, the perpendicular fluctuations do not contribute to the relaxation rate in Fermi's golden rule, $\Gamma_{\text{rel}}^{B_\perp} = 0$.

 {\em Remaining parameters.---} While the parity qubit is linearly protected against fluctuations in the level energies and the magnetic flux, fluctuations in other parameters can affect qubit performance.
 Fluctuations of local parameters of one of the dots, such as the charging energy $U_\nu$ and the induced pairing $\Gamma_\nu$, contribute to the dephasing rate with a term proportional to $\sin^2(\eta_{\sigma,\lambdam})$ and to the relaxation rate proportional to $\cos^2(\eta_{\sigma,\lambdam})$.
-Fluctuations in the tunneling strength $\tau$ enter oppositely: They contribute to the dephasing rate proportional to $\cos^2(\eta_{\sigma,\lambdam})$ and to the relaxation rate proportional to $\sin^2(\eta_{\sigma,\lambdam})$.

 Furthermore, a mutual charging energy $U_\text{LR} \sum_{\sigma, \sigma'} \hat{n}_{\sigma L} \hat{n}_{\sigma' R}$ modifies the system Hamiltonian in the odd fermion-parity subspace by replacing $U_\nu \to U_\nu + 2 U_\text{LR}$.
 Accounting for the modified sweet spot, fluctuations in $U_\text{LR}$ enter only to second order in the qubit frequency by detuning the system from the sweet spot as described by Eq.~\eqref{eq:omega01^(2)_detuning}.